GhostwheeI/SteamLibraryUpdater/README.md

 # Run the configuration tool
 C:\Program Files\SteamLibraryUpdater\Configure-SteamLibraryUpdater.ps1
 ```

+The installer already auto-detects and adds installed games.
+Use the configuration tool to review or adjust the list.

 The configuration tool provides several automated options:
 - **Auto-detect installed games**: Automatically scans your Steam library and lets you select games to monitor